 The part of the body between the chest and pelvis that surrounds the stomach, intestines, liver, spleen and pancreas.
 This is a common location affected during an HAE attack.

-On-demand, or acute, HAE treatment is medicine used to treat the symptoms of an HAE attack.
+On-demand, or acute, HAE treatment is medicine taken at the start of HAE attack symptoms to treat the symptoms.

 Antihistamines are medications used to relieve allergy symptoms, like sneezing and itching.
 Antihistamines do not help reduce the swelling in an HAE attack.

 Appendicitis is a serious medical condition in which the appendix becomes inflamed and painful.
 Appendicitis requires prompt surgery.
 Left untreated, an inflamed appendix will eventually burst, or perforate, and spread infection into other parts of the body.

 Bradykinin is a protein found in the blood.
 When there is too much bradykinin in the blood, it can result in the swelling experienced during an HAE attack.